 Should OHS deem that this is sufficient, then all documentation is to be retained.
 However, should OHS suggest that there the risks are still not sufficiently mitigated, then a decision is to be made as to the viability of the HCW position.
 This could, in some situations, necessitate the rejection, dismissal or redeployment of the HCW.

-In this situation, the [practice manager] will seek professional HR/legal support from [insert medical defence organisation or other HR/legal professional] before proceeding with any of the above options.
+In this situation, the practice manager will seek professional HR/legal support from the MDU or Peninsula before proceeding with any of the above options.

 An example of an EIA for staff immunisations can be found at Annex D and example Risk Assessment is at Annex E.